Amandaleeanne/CSD112Final/README.md

 ## More details:

 - Topic: To inform companies about me by showcasing my experience, education, and jobs more than a one-page resume could do to convince them to contact me for interviews.
+- Goal: Create a cohesive, pretty, and functional website.